-The sequence of issuing SE instruction is: CS# goes low→sending SE instruction code→ 3-byte address on SI →CS# goes high. (see Figure 21)
+The sequence of issuing SE instruction is: CS# goes low $\rightarrow$ sending SE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high. (see Figure 24)

 The self-timed Sector Erase Cycle time (tSE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
 The WIP sets 1 during the tSE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the page is protected by BP3, BP2, BP1, BP0 bits, the Sector Erase (SE) instruction will not be executed on the page.
+If the sector is protected, the Sector Erase (SE) instruction will not be executed on the sector.

-(11) Block Erase (BE)
+(13) Block Erase (BE)

 The Block Erase (BE) instruction is for erasing the data of the chosen block to be "1".
-The instruction is used for 64K-byte block erase operation.
+The instruction is used for

+64K-byte block erase operation.
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Block Erase (BE).
 Any address of the block (see table 3) is a valid address for Block Erase (BE) instruction.
 The CS# must go high exactly at the byte boundary (the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.

-The sequence of issuing BE instruction is: CS# goes low \rightarrow sending BE instruction code \rightarrow 3-byte address on SI \rightarrow CS# goes high. (see Figure 22)
+The sequence of issuing BE instruction is: CS# goes low $\rightarrow$ sending BE instruction code $\rightarrow$ 3-byte address on SI $\rightarrow$ CS# goes high. (see Figure 24)

 The self-timed Block Erase Cycle time (tBE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Sector Erase cycle is in progress.
 The WIP sets 1 during the tBE timing, and sets 0 when Sector Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the page is protected by BP3, BP2, BP1, BP0 bits, the Block Erase (BE) instruction will not be executed on the page.
+If the block is protected, the Block Erase (BE) instruction will not be executed on the block.

-(12) Chip Erase (CE)
+(14) Chip Erase (CE)

 The Chip Erase (CE) instruction is for erasing the data of the whole chip to be "1".
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Chip Erase (CE).
-The CS# must go high exactly at the byte boundary(the latest eighth of address byte been latched-in); otherwise, the instruction will be rejected and not executed.
+The CS# must go high exactly at the byte boundary, otherwise the instruction will be rejected and not executed.

-The sequence of issuing CE instruction is: CS# goes low→ sending CE instruction code→CS# goes high. (see Figure 23)
+The sequence of issuing CE instruction is: CS# goes low→ sending CE instruction code→ CS# goes high. (see Figure 26)

 The self-timed Chip Erase Cycle time (tCE) is initiated as soon as Chip Select (CS#) goes high.
 The Write in Progress (WIP) bit still can be check out during the Chip Erase cycle is in progress.
 The WIP sets 1 during the tCE timing, and sets 0 when Chip Erase Cycle is completed, and the Write Enable Latch (WEL) bit is reset.
-If the chip is protected by BP3, BP2, BP1, BP0 bits, the Chip Erase (CE) instruction will not be executed.
-It will be only executed when BP3, BP2, BP1, BP0 all set to "0".

-(13) Page Program (PP)
+(15) Page Program (PP)